zaeendesouza/UNICEF-Assessment/README.md

 ## Overview
 This repository is organized as follows:

+### Setup File:
+The file named `Folder Setup.R` creates the folder structure needed for this - the user will have to edit the main folder path in the file prior to running.
+Then, open the `UNICEF.Rproj` and run files one at a time.

 1. **`01_rawdata`**
    Contains all raw data files in `.xlsx` format.
 These files serve as inputs for the scripts.